Loading...

 Think about how we might interpret it.

-So as we said earlier, we might interpret the title as Antrobus was saying, a connection with nature means you won't feel isolated or alone.
+So as we said earlier, we might interpret the title as Antrobus saying a connection with nature means you won't feel isolated or alone.

-Now, what I'd like to think about is why do you think Antrobus used the pronoun you in the title rather than I?
+Now what I'd like to think about is why do you think Antrobus uses the pronoun you in the title rather than I?
 What might that suggest to us about the poem itself?
-Now, if you're working through this with someone else, you might talk over ideas with them.
+Now if you're working through this with someone else, you might talk about what it is with them.

-Going through this by yourself, you might just think about ideas.
+If working through this by yourself, you might just think about what it is.

 So pause the video, think about what the significance is of the word you and why Antrobus might have used it.